abelardojarab/gputeachingkit-labs/Module23/OpenACCVectorAdd/description.markdown

 ~~~

 Where `expected` is the expected output, `input#` is the input dataset, and `output` is an optional path to store the results.
 The datasets can be generated using the dataset generator built as part of the compilation process.

+# Obtaining a PGI Compiler Licence

+Information on how to obtain a licence to the PGI compiler is available on the [Bitbucket repository](https://bitbucket.org/hwuligans/gputeachingkit-labs/src/master/Module23/OpenACCVectorAdd/PGI_LICENCE_INFO.markdown) as well.